Tokyo, Japan in 4 Days

 Test your senses on a Japanese food tour

 Japanese food is known for sushi, but compared to America’s take on sushi it is vastly different than what you might expect.
 Having a guide to direct you to the best unknown gems and suggesting new items to try is a great way to test the waters and build your confidence when ordering food on your own.

 We booked through City Unscripted.
 I love their concept of hiring local guides for personalized and private tours.

 Personally, I try to maintain a vegetarian diet while traveling, however given certain circumstances I will eat seafood on my travels.
-I wouldn’t necessarily recommend a food tour for strict vegans or vegetarians as it was quite difficult for our local guide to find places that satisfied our eating preferences.
+I wouldn’t necessarily recommend a food tour in Tokyo for strict vegans or vegetarians as it was quite difficult for our local guide to find places that satisfied our eating preferences.